pt

 Hie Shrine

-On the hill adjacent to the hotel is Hie Shrine, which is surrounded by a lush forest.
+On the hill adjacent to the hotel, there is Hie Shrine, which has a rich forest.

-Every June, the Sanno Festival is held here, known as one of the three major festivals in Japan and the first of the three major festivals of the Edo period.
-In recent years, the shrine has also become known as one of Tokyo's leading "power spots," with a never-ending stream of people coming to pray for protection from evil, warding off evil spirits, finding a partner, having children, and safe childbirth.
+Every June, the Sanno Festival, which is known as one of Japan's three major festivals and the first of the three major festivals in Edo, is held.
+In recent years, it has also been known as one of Tokyo's leading "power spots", and there is no end to people praying for directions, bad luck, marriage, childbirth, and safe childbirth.

 Distance from the hotel